Historic heat wave brings 100-degree heat to 40 million in western US - The Boston Globe

 Advertisement

-In California's Central Valley, most place will hit 90 on Tuesday, but the real heat starts Wednesday - widespread temperatures between 100 and 105 will be the story for places like Redding, Sacramento and Fresno, where excessive heat warnings are in effect.
+In California’s Central Valley the real heat starts Wednesday — widespread temperatures between 100 and 105 will be the story for places like Redding, Sacramento, and Fresno, where excessive heat warnings are in effect.
 On Thursday, highs could flirt with 110 degrees, with temperatures approaching 110 on Friday and Saturday.
 Sacramento could establish a record Thursday by as much as 7 degrees.

 It’s not just the Desert Southwest and California’s inland valleys that are baking.
 Extreme heat has surged through the Rockies and Intermountain West, reaching as far north as Saskatchewan and Alberta, Canada.